GTCAO

 The analysis and conceptual design of the LGS for the GTCAO was carried out in 2017.
 The conceptual design underwent an external review in June 2017.
 After completing the analysis according to the conclusions of the review, the GTC responsibles have selected the option to launch the laser generated by the LGS, from the GTC elevation ring.

 During 2018 the preliminary design of the LGS has been developed.
-The concept can be seen in the following figure.
-The procurement of the laser system has proceeded and the laser is now at the IAC, where the acceptance test are planned at the end of 2019.
-On may 2019 the review of the preliminary design, PDR, was carried out, giving way to the detailed design and manufacture and supply of part of the subsystems.
+The procurement of the laser system was completed in 2019, and the laser is available and functional at the IAC.
+On may 2019 the review of the preliminary design, PDR, was carried out, giving way to the detailed design, manufacture and supply of most of the subsystems.
 The concept is sketched in next figure.